 The amount of negative space has a psychological and emotional effect on readers.
 For example, for me, I like to see a lot of white space when approaching work I don’t know — it fills me with hope.
 More specifically, it means I won’t have much to read if the poem is terrible.

 Basically, people read the letters and the space around them.
 The first is the written language, and the second is an element of the visual language inherent in a published poem.

-The best thing you can say about white space is — and brace yourself for the double negative — that it’s not nothing.
-Also, whether intentionally used as a device or not, it’s an element of all written poetry.
+The best thing you can say about white space as a poetic device is — and brace yourself for the double negative — that it’s not nothing.
+Also, whether intentionally used as a literary device or not, it’s an element of all written poetry.

 Line lengths, word placement, spacing: All of these affect how poetry meets a reader.
-Page layout usually addresses some combination of the following issues:
+Page layout as a poetic device usually addresses some combination of the following issues:

 - How the poet wanted to write / wanted you to read the work